The Path Profile Settings button brings up a dialog to control various settings of the Path Profile.

 Elevation Display units control the units on the Path Profile elevation axis, as well as the other elevation settings used to control the elevation range in the path profile window.

-Scale Start Distance determines the starting value of the path distance and the x-axis of the Path Profile window.
-The default would be to start at a distance of 0.
+Scale Start Distance determines the starting value of the x-axis (distance on the ground) of the Path Profile window.
+If set to 0 the distance will be determined automatically.

 The Elevation Corridor options

 specify the elevation corridor width and what

 values to use along the corridor (i.e. minimum, maximum, or average).
 If an elevation corridor is used, a dashed line will indicate the elevation exactly along the path of the profile line, while the regular red line with green fill will show the chosen sampling value (min., max., or avg.) along the elevation corridor.
 (These colors may also be customized from the right-click context menu).

 The profile corridor samples elevations along a line perpendicular to each sample location, the length of which is set by the Distance from Path value in the options.
 The number of samples along the corridor is determined so that it captures the full resolution of the available elevation layers.

 In this example, the elevation corridor type is set to Keep Maximum Elevation Along Perpendicular, and the Distance from path is set to a large distance of 500 meters.
 With a profile line drawn across this hill range, the red line and solid green fill show the mountain skyline (the maximum elevation) when looking across the terrain.
 The lower dashed grey line indicates the elevation specifically at along the path of the profile line.